dabearddabeard/hawaii/README.md

     ☑️ Submit required documents to FHO
         ☑️ FHO reviews documents
-            ☑️ Application referred to PPV Partner for waitlist -> PPV Partner contacts SM with an offer?
+            ☑️ Application referred to PPV Partner for waitlist ☑️ SM added to the waitlist at OMC Phase II -> PPV Partner contacts SM with an offer?
                         ✔️ YES
                             -> SM accepts offer?
                                 ✔️ YES -> Proceed to FHO for CNA issuance ❌ NO  -> 2nd and final offer made.
 SM accepts offer?
                                            ✔️ YES -> Proceed to FHO for CNA issuance ❌ NO -> Removed from waitlist
                         ❌ NO
                             -> SM seeks Off-Base Housing or remains on waitlist with lease copy

 ```